ednieuw/DCF77-transceiver-clock/README.md

 The outer ring displays the received bits per minute. blue = 0 and red = 1.
 The middle ring display the signal efficiency per hour and the current hour with a white LED.</br>
-The inner ring display various parameters.</br>
+The inner ring displays various parameters.</br>
 On top of the clock is a TM1637 display to show the current time.<br>
 A MAX7219 display is used to show the pulsewidth in msec, the time as it is decoded by the algorithm<br>
 and the decoding efficiency in time as a percentage.</br>